Ynn/selfstar/getting-started.md

 # Getting Started

-The learning environment you have downloaded is made of three complementary tools (see figure below):
+The learning environment you have downloaded is made of three complementary tools (see figure):

 + **An Integrated Development Environment**.
 This Eclipse-based IDE provides comprehensive facilities for the development in OSGi/iPOJO.
 Specifically, it includes a source code editor, build automation tools and automated deployment on the execution platform.